chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 utilize mechanisms such as [Open Collective expenses](https://docs.opencollective.com/help/expenses-and-getting-paid/submitting-expenses) and [Liberapay teams](https://liberapay.com/about/teams) to give individuals real economic autonomy.
 Jobs are fine.
 Grants are fine.
+But individual contributors are like the restaurant staff who did the actual work of preparing, serving, and cleaning up the meal we just enjoyed.
+Asking maintainers to pitch grants for future projects in order to access funds has it the wrong way around.
+They already did the work.

-But forward-thinking foundations will find ways to distribute the economic benefits of the Fair Share that are more in keeping with the Open Source spirit of collaborative autonomy.
+Forward-thinking foundations will find ways to distribute the economic benefits of Fair Share more in keeping with the Open Source spirit of collaborative autonomy.
 This is how we will ultimately reach [Open Source sustainability](/2024/the-open-source-sustainability-crisis/#what-is-open-source-sustainability):